Corby: Decline of the steel industry

 In 1967 the British steel industry was nationalised and the Stewarts & Lloyds steel tube works at Corby became part of British Steel Corporation.
 The Government approved a ten-year development strategy with expenditure of £3,000 million from 1973 onwards, the objective of which was to convert BSC from a large number of small scale works, using largely obsolete equipment, to a far more compact organisation with highly competitive plant.

 Steelmaking was to be concentrated in five main areas: South Wales, Sheffield, Scunthorpe, Teesside and Scotland, most of which are coastal sites with access to economic supplies of iron rich imported ores.

 It was not until 1975 that a closure programme was agreed after a 14-month review by Lord Beswick, the then Minister of State for Industry.
 Corby was not one of the Beswick Plants that were to close in the review.
 By this time BSC was plunging into loss and important parts of the investment programme was held back.
-The European Union, Davignon Plan, had also asked for Steel Capacity in Europe to be significantly reduced.
+The European Union's Davignon Plan, had also asked for Steel Capacity in Europe to be significantly reduced.

-In May 1979, the New Conservative Governments Minister, Sir Keith Joseph announced the closure of Corby Steelworks.
-By the end of 1981 over 5,000 jobs had been lost from British Steel in Corby, and further cuts took the total loss to 11,000 jobs, leading to an unemployment rate of over 30%.
+In May 1979, the new Conservative government minister, Sir Keith Joseph announced the closure of Corby Steelworks.
+By the end of 1981 more than 5,000 jobs had been lost from British Steel in Corby, and further cuts took the total loss to 11,000, leading to an unemployment rate of over 30%.
 Steel tube making continued, however, initially being supplied with steel by rail from Teesside and later from South Wales.

 The title track of Steeltown by Big Country is about the loss of jobs in Corby.

+Downside of the ensuing redevelopment of the location of the former steel works was the Corby toxic waste case.